alimoha11/DataAnalysis/readme.md

     - Excel.
     - etc.
 - Wrangling messy and dirty datasets:
-    - cleaning missing, duplicated, and wrong data.
+    - Cleaning missing, duplicated, and wrong data.
     - Organizing, joining and separating unorganized data.

 - Analyzing trends in the data: